Made in USA logo

 - Celebrating the “fruits of labor” of American companies, workers and farmers.

-- Create awareness for the United States as the country of origin benchmark for reliable, quality goods across the country and around the world.
+- Create awareness for United States country of origin goods across the country and around the world.

 All Made in USA Brand licensees meet accreditation standards through self-certification.
 Made in USA Brand does not verify member claims.